 However, there was not a full consensus about a religiously neutral state education of Jews.
 In the spring of 1864, Ivan P. Kornilov was appointed curator of the Vilna Educational District.
 He was an ardent Russian nationalist, a supporter of identification of Russianness and Orthodoxy, inclined to Judeophobia, who understood little about "the Jewish question."
-But in the first years of his service he was tolerant of Judaism believing in the primacy of traditional religion in education-the education of a loyal subject.
-Kornilov limited the number of Jewish people's schools to approximately ten for the entire district, which comprised six provinces, and along with them preserved more than thirty-five of the previous, Uvarov type elementary state schools.
-Although in the latter the religious program was curtailed in order to free time for Russian language classes, the teaching of Hebrew and the Bible (in German) continued.
-Kornilov emphasized that the preservation of the "Uvarov" state school was "the single means to improve the system of teaching of Jewish subjects."
-The same point of view was then held by part of the local maskilim, the graduates of the Vilna Rabbinical seminary, for the elimination of religious subjects from elementary schools would have left many of them without work.
+But in the first years of his service he was tolerant of Judaism believing in the primacy of traditional religion in education - the education of a loyal subject.
+Kornilov limited the number of Jewish people's schools to approximately ten for the entire district, which comprised six provinces, and along with them preserved more than thirty-five of the previous (Uvarov) elementary state schools.
+Although in the latter the religious program was curtailed in order to free time for Russian language classes, the teaching of Hebrew and the Bible (officially in German) continued.
+Kornilov emphasized that the preservation of the Uvarov state school was "the single means to improve the system of teaching of Jewish subjects."31 The same point of view was now held by part of the local maskilim, the graduates of the Vilna Rabbinical seminary, for the elimination of religious subjects from elementary schools would have left many of them without work, all the more that their hope that melamdim would yield their schools to certified teachers proved to be illusory.

-Petr A. Bessonov, the director of the Vilna Rabbinical Seminary, emerged in 1865-1866 as the ideologue of a separate Jewish education.
+Petr A. Bessonov, the director of the Vilna Rabbinical seminary, emerged in 1865-1866 as the ideologue of a separate Jewish education.
 He endeavored to adapt the Uvarov system of the "purification" of Judaism to meet the demands of the new policy of Russification.
-Bessonov was rather famous in his time as a linguist and folklorist.
-In his political views he was close to the Slavophiles.
+Bessonov was rather well-known in his time as a linguist and folklorist.
+In his political views he was very close to the Slavophiles.
 He had little specialized knowledge of Judaica or Hebraica.
-Kornilov asked him to assume the office of director of the Rabbinical seminary, being confident that "the authority of the indisputable learning" of Bessonov "will flatter Jewish pride" and strengthen "the party of the so called Russian Jews," i.e. the Russophile maskilim.
-Although the role of the Slavophiles in the "Jewish question" has attracted the interest of historians, the activity of Bessonov has not yet become a subject of research.